bmcguir2/viewspectrum/readme.txt

 Compare the simulation to some observations or laboratory data you have in ascii format (frequency intensity) from file 'x'.
 Delimiter doesn't matter, as long as it is consistent.

 > read_obs('x')

+If your observations are in GHz, you can set a flag in the program so that they are read in and appropriately converted to MHz.
+This flag will be saved, and any restore will then know to restore properly as well.
+Must do this before calling read_obs().

+> use_GHz()

 You can toggle these observations on and off in the plot: